 Biography

-Woods experienced another competitive highlight in October 2019 when he won the Milano-Torino one-day classic.
+In April 2018, Woods was the first Canadian to ever reach the podium in the one-day classic Liège-Bastogne-Liège, as he finished second in one of cycling’s five Monuments.
+He earned his first victory in a one-day road race at the Milano-Torino in October 2019.
 Earlier that summer, he had made his Tour de France debut, but had to race with two broken ribs after a crash in the 11th stage.

 A Little More About Mike